Note: The links in this post are affiliate links.

 Since the printer was working fine when I stopped using it I’m thinking it’s probably still in working order now.
 I believe it’s worth spending $30 to find out.

-The problem I have is the Laserjet 5 has a Centronics parallel port on it but my HP desktop computer doesn’t have a parallel printer port.
+The problem I have is the Laserjet 5 has a Centronics parallel port on it but my new HP desktop computer doesn’t have a parallel printer port.

 Do you know of any way I can connect this old printer to this computer?